calmjs/calmjs/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Remember, flat is better than nested.
 So all ``dependencies`` (and
-``devDependencies``) declared can be overridden by subsequent packages,
+``devDependencies``) declared by any upstream Python package will be
+automatically inherited by all its downstream packages, but they have
+the option to override it with whatever they want through the mechanism
+as described above.
+They can set a JavaScript package to whatever
+versions desired, or even simply remove that dependency completely by
+setting the version to ``None``.

+Through this inheritance mechanism whenever an actual ``package.json``
+is needed to be generated for final consumption for a given Python
-and doing so flattens the dependencies for the final package to consume,
+package, the dependencies are flattened for consumption by the
-with the desired toolchain to make use of the declared information to
+respective JavaScript package managers, or by the desired toolchain to
+make use of the declared information to generate the desired JavaScript
-generate their JavaScript bundle.
+bundle.

 Of course, if the nested style of packages and dependency in the same
 style as npm is desired, no one is forced to use this, they are free to